tiredpixel/isoxya-docs/Plugins/Isoxya Crawler HTML plugin.md

-# Plugins: Isoxya Crawler HTML plugin
+# Isoxya Crawler HTML plugin

 Isoxya Crawler HTML plugin provides a core run loop for the crawling engine, parsing each page as static HTML, and extracting request metadata and outbound URLs.